Berengar of Tours: Berengar's theory of the Eucharist

 The views of Berengar on the Eucharist had very much in common with the views of John Calvin.

 Significance

 Berengar of Tours can be seen as a forerunner of Christian rationalism, as he criticized Church authority.

 Berengar's position was never diametrically opposed to that of his critics.
 But the controversy that he aroused forced people to reconsider the ninth-century discussion of the Eucharist, as Paschasius Radbertus had left it, and to clarify the doctrine of transubstantiation.
 Further, when both Berengar and his critics used the secular disciplines of logic and grammar to express a matter of Christian doctrine, the way was open to the scholasticism of the twelfth century.

-Berengar of Tours was a forerunner of the Reformers, specially of Zwingli and John Calvin.
+Berengar of Tours was a forerunner of the Reformers, especially of Zwingli and John Calvin.